 Stage One: Application

-The deadline for applications for academic year 2020/2021 was on January 31, 2020.
+The deadline for applications for academic year 2022/2023 is January 31, 2022.
 The admission process is in progress.
-(Accepted applicants will start their studies in September 2020).
-The admission process for academic year 2021/2022 will start towards the end of 2020.
+(Accepted applicants will start their studies in September 2022).

 Entry requirements and admission process for CINKK program – see this document.